- Academic Affairs

 Emergency Operations Center

-The Operations and Maintenance Tech Room located in the Pearl Street Garage at 660 West Pearl Street has been designated as the Emergency Operations Center for the campus.
-In the event that the Pearl Street Garage is involved in the emergency, or is otherwise unavailable, the Pine Street Police Station, located at 214 North Pine Street, will function as the back‐up Emergency Operations Center.
+The Operations and Maintenance Tech Room, located in the Pearl Street Garage at 660 West Pearl St., has been designated as the Emergency Operations Center for the campus.
+In the event that the Pearl Street Garage is involved in the emergency or is otherwise unavailable, the Pine Street Police Station, located at 214 North Pine St., will function as the backup Emergency Operations Center.

 - Emergency Management Plan List of Team members and designated substitutes with telephone and other contact numbers.

 - List of key University personnel by school and unit with corresponding telephone, email, fax, and other communication information.

 - Building evacuation plans.

 - Comprehensive list of all University faculty, employees, and staff, with pertinent information, including individuals with special needs.
 Floor plans of all campus‐owned and/or occupied buildings.